The InXpress Story

-InXpress first started operating in 1999 in the United Kingdom, providing shipping discounts to an overlooked market.
-As globalization took off in the 1990s, small and medium-sized businesses were increasingly in need of someone to ship goods both in and out of the country, but their shipping volume was simply too small to merit the kind of discounts and services handed out to larger corporate customers.
+InXpress started in 1999 in the United Kingdom by offering shipping discounts to the overlooked market of small to medium-sized businesses.
+As globalization took off in the 1990s, and these businesses needed affordable import and export services, but their shipping volume was simply too small to merit the kind of discounts and services handed out to larger corporate customers.

-That’s why InXpress stepped up.
-Our founders figured out how to combine the power of bundling to win discounts and provided one-on-one customer service that the big shippers weren’t providing.
-The solution was a win for customers, our shipping partners and for franchisees.
+Our founders figured out how to combine the power of bundling to win discounts and provided one-on-one customer service that the big shippers could not provide.
+The solution was a win for customers, our carrier partners and for franchisees.
 We amped up business revenues for shippers by tapping into a largely ignored market, and we created a means for eager entrepreneurs to earn income and achieve their financial goals by bringing much-needed services and discounts to their local business community.